ruuffian/cis-3715/Lecture 2/Lecture.md

 [Matplotlib](https://matplotlib.org) - Plotting library in python

 <h3> Python Basics </h3>
+<center> <b>List</b> </center>

-Lists - Ordered, Mutable, and allow duplicates.
+Ordered, Mutable, and allow duplicates.
 Lists are python's simplest array-like data set.
 It's syntax seems like an array in many other languages, but python doesn't support fixed-length arrays in this way.

 ```python
 a = ["hello", "world", "bro"]